 14.7 miles, singles

 Shuttled ourselves with our two vehicles for the one-way trip.
 Met a family of 5 in a canoe before the Marymoor weir.
 The portage around the weir was tiring without wheels.
 Too many tennis balls to count downstream of the dog park.
 Rafted together and did the update with Alan & Katie by 60 Acres.
 Got dark around Woodinville; stopped at Wilmot Park; 7 MPH peak speed afterwards.
-Through Bothell the crows were flocking; they were like a moving ceiling of birds.
+Flocking crows thorough Bothell; they were like a moving ceiling of birds.
 The whole distance is familiar now, but I still forget how long it takes.
 Drove back to pick up the van after dropping the boats at home.

 Black Lake: Mar 7